rails/rails/guides/source/getting_started.md

 ### Using Concerns

-A concern is any module that contains methods representing a well-defined slice of the functionality that a model or controller is responsible for.
-In other frameworks they are often known as mixins.
 Concerns are a way to make large controllers or models easier to understand and manage.
 This also has the advantage of reusability when multiple models (or controllers) share the same concerns.
+Concerns are implemented using modules that contain methods representing a well-defined slice of the functionality that a model or controller is responsible for.
+In other languages, modules are often known as mixins.

 You can use concerns in your controller or model the same way you would use any module.
-When you first created your app with `rails new blog` , two folders were created within `app/` along with the rest:
+When you first created your app with `rails new blog`, two folders were created within `app/` along with the rest:

  ```
  app/controllers/concerns